twig/webui/README.md

 - list of labels will truncate label in favour of number of torrents
 - fixed dialog titles overflowing
 - copy to clipboard rather than show an awkward popup
+- fixed poor text wrapping in set label dialog
+- fixed bug in setupKeyboardEvents() that prevented ctrl+a from working

 There's more to come if I can be bothered, but at least this is a working branch.